Anal vein thrombosis recurs repeatedly

 - soothing to irritated tissue

 Conservative therapy aims to reduce swelling, relieve pain, improve blood circulation, and stabilize the mucous membrane barrier.
-CANNEFF® SUP Suppositories combine a regenerative and soothing effect that fulfills crucial goals in the perianal tissue:
+CANNEFF® SUP Suppositories combine a regenerative and soothing effect that achieves crucial goals in the perianal tissue:

 1. Anti-inflammatory and pain relief

 An anal vein thrombosis is accompanied by significant local inflammation.
 This not only leads to acute pain but also to renewed irritation and a higher risk of recurrence.
-CANNEFF® SUP helps to alleviate local inflammatory processes, soothe the tissue, and reduce pain – a central aspect in recurring complaints.
+CANNEFF® SUP helps to alleviate local inflammatory processes, soothe the tissue, and reduce pain – a key aspect in recurring complaints.

 2. Protection and regeneration of the sensitive anal skin

-3. Benefits during healing and in postoperative aftercare
+3. Benefits during healing and postoperative aftercare

 Especially after excision of an anal vein thrombosis, the wound remains open and requires several weeks to fully heal.
 During this phase, good mucosal care helps prevent renewed inflammation, relieve pain, and support tissue repair.
 CANNEFF® SUP is therefore often used in postoperative aftercare to stabilize the healing process and prevent the wound from reopening.